 3.1.
 Phytochemical Analysis

-Phytochemical screening of the SA extract afforded flavonoids, triterpenoids, cardiac glycosides, and saponins (Table 1).

-Phytochemicals in SA comprise cardiac glycosides [16], flavonoids, triterpenoids, and saponins, which might be responsible for the distinct anti-inflammatory activities of the extract [17].
-Flavonoids are useful in acute inflammation [18] and act by inhibiting arachidonic acid release, which is central in prostaglandin synthesis [19, 20].
-Triterpenoids may exert their anti-inflammatory actions by decreasing iNOS expression [21, 22].
-A previous study reported that Streblus asper (SA), as a potential anti-inflammatory agent, significantly dose-dependently inhibited paw edema and reduced the mRNA expression of cyclooxygenase (COX)-2 and inducible nitric oxide synthase (iNOS) in RAW 264.7 cells [9].
+The phytochemical screening of the SA extract afforded flavonoids, triterpenoids, cardiac glycosides, and saponins (Table 1).
+The phytochemicals in SA include cardiac glycosides (Neekhra et al., 2017), flavonoids, triterpenoids, and saponins, which might be responsible for the distinct anti-inflammatory activities of the extract (Ahmadiani et al., 2000).
+Flavonoids have therapeutic potential in acute inflammation (Javan et al., 2000) and act by inhibiting arachidonic acid release, which plays a central role in prostaglandin synthesis (Tordera et al., 1994; Owolabi et al., 2018).
+Triterpenoids may exert their anti-inflammatory actions by decreasing iNOS expression (Lucetti et al., 2010; Schmid et al., 2009).
+A previous study reported that SA, as a potential anti-inflammatory agent, significantly and dose dependently inhibited paw edema and reduced the mRNA expression of COX-2 and iNOS in RAW 264.7 cells (Sripanidkulchai et al., 2009).

 3.2.
 Effects of the SA Extract on Antilipoxygenase Activity

-The lipoxygenase assay results showed that the percentage inhibition of the lipoxygenase activity by the SA extract is shown in Table 2.
-The IC50 values of diclofenac sodium (as a standard) and the SA extract were 0.0015 and 37.96 μg/mL, respectively.
+The percentage inhibition of lipoxygenase activity by the SA extract was determined from the results of the lipoxygenase assay (Table 2).
+The half maximal inhibitory concentrations of diclofenac sodium (as a standard) and the SA extract were 0.0015 and 37.96 μg/mL, respectively.

-Lipoxygenase is the enzyme involved in the arachidonic acid pathway that produces leukotrienes [23].
-This study was performed to investigate the antilipoxygenase activity of a SA leaf extract in vitro.
-The results showed that the SA extract has less antilipoxygenase activity than diclofenac sodium.
-It is possible that SA has anti-inflammatory activity via inhibition of cyclooxygenase as the main pathway, while lipoxygenase is involved in a minor pathway that slightly involves leukotrienes; therefore, the proposed mechanism of the anti-inflammatory action of SA might involve prostaglandins, which are products of the cyclooxygenase pathway.
+Lipoxygenase is the enzyme involved in the arachidonic acid pathway that produces leukotrienes (Prinz et al., 2002).
+The present study was performed to investigate the antilipoxygenase activity of an SA leaf extract in vitro.
+The results showed that the SA extract has lower antilipoxygenase activity than diclofenac sodium.
+It is possible that SA exerts anti-inflammatory activity via inhibition of COX as the main pathway; lipoxygenase is involved in a minor pathway that slightly involves leukotrienes; therefore, the mechanism underlying the anti-inflammatory action of SA might involve prostaglandins, which are the products of the COX pathway.

-Many studies reported that phenolic compounds inhibit the inflammatory process via inhibiting lipoxygenase enzyme involved in transformation of arachidonic acid to inflammatory mediators and involved free radical scavenging in arachidonic acid metabolism [18, 24].
-In addition, flavonoids have antioxidative activity by decreasing capillary permeability, disturbing arachidonic acid pathway, and inhibiting cyclooxygenase and lipoxygenase enzymes resulting in a decreased level of prostaglandin and leukotriene [19].
-From our previous study, the certain polyphenolic compounds such as gallic acid, isoquercetin, quercetin, rutin, catechin, and tannic acid were found in SA aqueous extracts.
-Therefore, this can be explained that the antilipoxygenase activity of the SA extract might be affected by the antioxidative action of phenolic compounds [25].
+Many studies have reported that phenolic compounds inhibit inflammation via inhibition of the lipoxygenase enzyme, which is involved in the transformation of arachidonic acid to inflammatory mediators and in free radical scavenging in arachidonic acid metabolism (Javan et al., 2000; Arts and Hollman, 2005).
+Flavonoids exert antioxidant activity by decreasing capillary permeability, disturbing the arachidonic acid pathway, and inhibiting COX and lipoxygenase enzymes, resulting in decreased prostaglandin and leukotriene levels (Tordera et al., 1994).
+In our previous study, polyphenolic compounds such as gallic acid, isoquercetin, quercetin, rutin, catechin, and tannic acid were found in SA aqueous extracts.
+Thus, it can be inferred that the antilipoxygenase activity of SA extract might be affected by the antioxidant action of phenolic compounds (Khalaf, 2008).

 3.3.
-Effects of the SA Extract on Xylene-Induced Ear Edema in Mice
+Effects of the SA Extract on Xylene-induced Ear Edema in Mice

-The mouse ear thickness values (expressed as the mean ± SE) are shown in Table 3.
-The thickness of the ears was used to calculate the percentage edema from the following equation.
+The mouse ear thickness values (expressed as the mean ± standard error of the mean) are shown in Table 3.
+The thickness of the ears was used to calculate percentage edema using the following equation:

-where Tt represents the ear thickness at t min, and T0 represents the ear thickness at 0 min.
+where Tt represents the ear thickness at t min and T0 represents the ear thickness at 0 min.

-The results showed that the administration of diclofenac sodium (10 mg/kg) significantly reduced ear edema induced by xylene from 30 min onward, while the mice that received 250 mg/kg and 500 mg/kg SA significantly reduced ear edema compared with the control group 45 min after induction by xylene (Figure 1).
+The results showed that the administration of diclofenac sodium (10 mg/kg) significantly reduced ear edema induced by xylene from 30 min onwards, while the mice that received 250  and 500 mg/kg SA showed significantly reduced ear edema compared with the control group 45 min after induction with xylene (Figure 1).

-The figure represented that the administration of diclofenac sodium (10 mg/kg) significantly reduced ear edema induced by xylene from 30 min onward, while the mice that received 250 mg/kg and 500 mg/kg SA significantly reduced ear edema compared with the control group 45 min after induction by xylene.(i) , different from the control group.(ii)#, different from the diclofenac group.
+The figure shows that the administration of diclofenac sodium (10 mg/kg) significantly reduced xylene-induced ear edema from 30 min onwards, while the mice that received 250  and 500 mg/kg SA showed significantly reduced ear edema compared with the control group 45 min after induction with xylene: (i) different from the control group and (ii)# different from the diclofenac group.